lovelytt0/MLCourseLab/README.md

 4) Get familiar with the JupyterLab Interface: https://jupyterlab.readthedocs.io/en/stable/user/interface.html

 ## Finish Two Labs: Neural_Network and PhasePicking
 1) Finish exercises in Neural_Network.ipynb and PhasePicking.ipynb files.
+You can add code `plt.savefig('filename.png')` in Jupyter cells to save the output figure.
+Please save all the figures required in the exercises.
 2) Write a report about neural network and convolutional neural network in pdf file.
+First, introduce neural network and convolutional neural network (you can reference slides and links provided in the lab).
+Second, please answer all the questions in the exercises with required figures and summary of models.
+Third, please write your understanding in building model structures (e.g., how many layers, how many nuerals, kernel size).
+Finally, please give us some suggestions on this lab.
+We can keep improving and updating it.

+## [Option]
-[Option] If you want to visualize a model like the following figure:
+If you want to visualize a model like the following figure:
 ![image](./Fig/phase_model.png)

 You need to install pydot and graphviz by using command `pip install pydot` and download graphviz through [!link](http://www.graphviz.org/download/)